-I’m often asked by harried moms for a list of chores that kids can do.
-Not surprisingly, these requests spike during summer vacation when so many kids view any unscheduled moment as cause to complain about having nothing to do.
-Mom, meanwhile, often finds that “vacation” means twice as much cooking and cleaning.
+I’m often asked by frustrated moms for a list of chores that kids can do.
+Not surprisingly, these requests spike during summer vacation when many kids think that every moment of their day should be full of fun activities.
+Mom, meanwhile, often finds that “vacation” means twice as much work for her.

-Besides, giving kids chores to do helps give Mommy a much-needed break.
+Besides, giving kids chores to do lets Mommy take a much-needed break!

 Pick up toys, books and games.